hitonichi/hcmut-ssps-cc02-04/README.md

 - Allow SPSO to add/enable/disable a printer, modify the system policy such as changing the default number of pages, the dates that the system will give the default number of pages to all students, the permitted file types accepted by the system.

 # Limitations
-- Require staff to handle printing tasks.
+- Require staffs to handle printing tasks.

 ## Contributor
 - Trần Nhật Duy - 2153258